 The MiniMD is a compact, home version of diamond peel exfoliation (microdermabrasion facials) available in day spas and medical aesthetic centres to use on face, neck and chest.

 Slide the end across your skin.
 The diamond tip exfoliates rough, dead skin and the vacuum sucks away the debris.
 Use in an upward or outward direction all around your face, increasing or decreasing the suction levels depending on area.
-A treatment takes around 5 minutes.
+Treatment takes 5 to 10 minutes.

 - Smooths rough & bumpy skin, leathery skin, congested skin